 His leadership has led to a strong culture of collaboration, communication, collegiality, interdependence, innovation, and being the best at getting better.

 In 2015, in addition to leading SCPMG, Dr. Ellison was named chairman of the board and chief executive officer of The Southeast Permanente Medical Group of Georgia (TSPMG), with responsibility for TSPMG’s overall performance.
 One of the largest multi-specialty medical groups in Georgia, TSPMG has more than 500 physicians caring for more than 310,000 members at more than 26 metro Atlanta facilities and partner hospitals.

-Dr. Ellison is also co-chief executive officer of The Permanente Federation, a consortium of all the Permanente Medical Groups in the nation, supporting the work of more than 22,000 Kaiser Permanente physicians in the eight Kaiser Permanente regions across the country.
+Dr. Ellison is also co-chief executive officer of The Permanente Federation, a consortium of all the Permanente Medical Groups in the nation, supporting the work of nearly 23,000 Permanente physicians in the eight Kaiser Permanente regions across the country.
 In this role, Dr. Ellison and co-CEO Richard Isaacs, MD, provide leadership and strategic direction to all the Permanente Medical Groups, and to the national Kaiser Permanente Program.

 A recent addition to his responsibilities is serving as an executive sponsor and founding board member of the Kaiser Permanente School of Medicine.
 Leveraging Kaiser Permanente’s innovative and integrated approach to patient health and care, the school will redesign physician education around strategic pillars that include providing high-quality care beyond traditional medical settings, acknowledging the central importance of collaboration and teamwork to inform treatment decisions, and addressing disparities in health.